ClathomasPrime/FairReadWrite/README.md

 [here](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock#Priority_policies).
-I was somewhat shocked that none of the implementations had the property that access to the resource was granted in exactly the order it was requested (with multiple readers allowed simultanious access).
+I was somewhat shocked that none of the implementations had the property that access to the resource was granted in exactly the order it was requested (with multiple readers allowed simultaneous access).
 In particular,
 * the "reader-biased" locks we studied would block the writers until no readers wanted the resource